-- (c) Two identical amplifiers are directly-coupled as shown above right.
-The amps have an input capacitance of 200 pF, output resistance of 100 $\Omega$ , and gain of 10.
+(c) Two identical amplifiers are directly-coupled as shown above right.
+The amps have an input capacitance of 200 pF, output resistance of 100 Ω , and gain of 10.
 What is the low frequency open-circuit gain of the system?
 At high frequency the gain will be less.
-At what frequency will the gain be 3 dB less than at low frequency? - 38.
-Given a function generator, resistance substitution box (variable resistor), generic amp, and scope connected to the generic amp's output, describe how you could measure $R{\rm in}$ in lab.
-Draw a schematic diagram showing the circuit used to measure $R{\rm in}$ .
-Describe the process and draw a schematic diagram showing the circuit used to measure $R{\rm out}$ .

-39. Bode Plot slope: dB/octave
+At what frequency will the gain be 3 dB less than at low frequency?

+- 40. Given a function generator, resistance substitution box (variable resistor), generic amp, and scope connected to the generic amp's output, describe how you could measure R{in} in lab.
+Draw a schematic diagram showing the circuit used to measure R{in} .
+Describe the process and draw a schematic diagram showing the circuit used to measure R{out} . - 41.
+Bode Plot slope: dB/octave

-The given Bode Plot (a log-log plot of attenuation as a function of frequency) looks like a straight line (and hence is a power law: attenuation= $Af^B$ ).
+The given Bode Plot (a log-log plot of attenuation as a function of frequency) looks like a straight line (and hence is a power law: attenuation= Af^B).
 What is the slope of this line in dB/octave?
 What is the corresponding power B?

-40. In the below left diagram, assume the op-amp is ideal.
-Report: $V{\text{out}}$ and the the voltmeter and ammeter readings.
+42. In the below left diagram, assume the op-amp is ideal.
+Report: V{out} and the the voltmeter and ammeter readings.

-- 41. In the above right diagram... - (a) If B is grounded and A is used as the amplifier input, what is the voltage gain (including sign) and the input impedance? - (b) If A is grounded and B is used as the amplifier input, what is the voltage gain (including sign) and the input impedance? - 42.
-Design an inverting amplifier circuit with an input impedance of 5 k $\Omega$ and a gain of -20. - 43.
+- 43. In the above right diagram... - (a) If B is grounded and A is used as the amplifier input, what is the voltage gain (including sign) and the input impedance? - (b) If A is grounded and B is used as the amplifier input, what is the voltage gain (including sign) and the input impedance? - 44.
+Design an inverting amplifier circuit with an input impedance of 5 k Ω and a gain of -20. - 45.
 Design a multiple op-amp circuit that performs the following bit of arithmetic with voltage sources A, B, and C.

-$$V{\text{out}} = A + 2B - 3C$$
+$$V{\rm out} = A + 2B - 3C$$

-44. The circuits shown right show the results of applying various inputs to a differential amplifier.

-- (b) What is the common-mode gain?

-- (c) What is the Common Mode Rejection Ratio (CMRR)?
+- 46. The circuits shown right show the results of applying various inputs to a differential amplifier. - (a) What is the differential (or normal mode) gain? - (b) What is the common-mode gain? - (c) What is the Common Mode Rejection Ratio (CMRR)?

-- (d) Express the CMRR in terms of dB.
+(d) Express the CMRR in terms of dB.

-- 45. For each of the below circuits built with ordinary op-amps, indicate with a lower-case letter any and all of the following properties that apply to it.
+- 47. For each of the below circuits built with ordinary op-amps, indicate with a lower-case letter any and all of the following properties that apply to it.

-- (a) High input impedance (> $5M\Omega$ )
+- (a) High input impedance $(> 5M\Omega)$

-- (b) Low input impedance ( $< 5k\Omega$ )
+- (b) Low input impedance $(< 5k\Omega)$

 - (c) Inverting amplifier

 - (d) Non-inverting amplifier

-- (e) Absolute value of gain is 10 ( $\pm 1\%$ )
+- (e) Absolute value of gain is $10 (\pm 1\%)$

 - (f) Follower

 - (g) Differentiator

 - (h) Integrator

 - (i) This circuit won't work (explain briefly why)